xmarduel/pycut/README.md

 # pycut
 clone of jscut  in python - work in progress -

-Note: the project has advanced nicely dureing the last holidays, but there is certainly many many bugs
+Note: the project has advanced nicely dureing the last holidays, but there are certainly many many bugs

 USAGE: start the program from the installation folder (because of clipper c++ extension modules only for windows)